Infinite-dimensional Polish groups and Property (T): Property (T) for automorphism groups of -categorical metric structures

-\begin{lem} For every $I,J\in\mbI$ and $K=I\cap J$ we have $H_I\bigperp_{H_K}H_J$. \end{lem} \begin{proof} Note that although this reminds of Proposition~\ref{prop:ind-vs-ort}, it cannot be deduced directly from it because the full Hilbert space need not be interpretable in $M$.
+Note that although this is reminiscent of Proposition~\ref{prop:ind-vs-ort}, it cannot be deduced directly from it because the full Hilbert space (i.e., its full unit sphere) need not be interpretable in $M$.